-Curricular Practical Training (CPT) is work authorization granted to students in F-1 status for work that is an "integral part of an established curriculum."
-CPT enable students to apply and practice the knowledge and skills gained in their academic program.
+Curricular Practical Training (CPT) is work authorization granted to international students in F-1 status for work that is related to their degree and is an “integral part of an established curriculum.”
+CPT enables students to apply and practice the knowledge and skills gained in their academic programs.

 CPT is granted by the Glavin Office in accordance with U.S. immigration law.
 Authorization of CPT involves both an academic component and an immigration component.

 Note: CPT is not available for all academic programs.

 Internships must be approved by the appropriate Babson department that oversees the academic component under the degree program.
 Review information specific to your program under Step 2.